-In addition to MEC’s EEE Program, IEP, Youth Tour and the donations we make directly to area schools, we are proud to offer annual academic scholarships to our members and their dependents.
+In addition to MEC’s EEE Program, IEP, Youth Tour and the donations we make directly to area schools, we are proud to offer annual scholarships to our members and their dependents.

 Each year, we award fifteen $1,000 scholarships to local students who are working to achieve their educational goals in Montana.
-In early-December, Scholarship Applications are available on our website.
+In early-December, scholarship applications are available on our website.
 From this group of applicants, fourteen recipients are selected to receive a $1,000 scholarship.
-A fifteenth, and final, $1,000 scholarship is awarded to one lucky applicant during our Annual Meeting in March.
+A fifteenth, and final, $1,000 scholarship, is awarded to one lucky applicant, during our Annual Meeting.